angelac16/python-portfolio/README.md

 - This project aims to test kindergarteners on their multiplication skills.
 - This project reminded me how to use the function "random.randint" and taught me how the function of "str" is to make a number become a string and "int" is to make a string into a number.
 - A difficulty I worked through was incrementing the question number each time the student took this quiz.

+Slot Machine:
+- This project shows how much luck and possibility of a chance a user would get a thunder, heart, 7, and a 3 in the slot machine.
+- This project shows that being lucky and getting all 7's or all 3's is very lucky as it is a low chance.

+Magic Eight Ball:
+- This project is for those users who have been thinking about disturbing or concerned topics in their mind.
+They believe in things that are meant to be, hope, and toys that tell fortune.
+- This project allows users to recieve the answer to their question without anyone knowing the question so it is private.